Don Goddard interview by hxc - Part One (May 2008)

 hxc: Oh yes, who on earth thought of putting 2 procs in sequence?
 Stupid idea.

 Don Goddard: It sounded like a blast but the Saturn is in no way a 3D machine.
 It was literally a sprite machine where you could distort the sprite polys (no perspective textures) and it couldn't do many at that.
-So all of your polys are quads, no 3D tools supported that, so many people just duplicated the last vertice and used them as triangles.
-We got to learning the 'background chip' and then got Chris Coffin hired.
-I liked him because he had hard core gaming passion and had just previously worked with John Morgan in a startup venture John was doing.
-Chris was pretty fun to work with, but he got very paranoid and started making some enemies.
-He quickly made enemies with Ofer and tried to deny it.
+So all of your polys are quads, no 3D tools supported that, so many people just duplicated the last vertices and used them as triangles.
+We got to learning the 'background chip' and then got Christina Coffin hired.
+I liked her because she had hard core gaming passion and had just previously worked with John Morgan in a startup venture John was doing.
+Christina was pretty fun to work with, but she got very paranoid and started making some enemies.
+She quickly made enemies with Ofer and tried to deny it.
 Within a few months, there was no one who despised Ofer more.
 Great team spirit, eh?

 hxc: So THATS where the circular bosses and the giant fang/metal sonic came from!